CSS 490: Multithreading in GUI Applications

 Apply tracing and logging mechanisms that provide insight into the actions of a multithreaded application and assist in debugging difficult bugs

-Use Dependency Injection and other design patterns in conjunction with testing & mocking frameworks to write effective tests on isolated functionality
+Use Inversion of Control and other design patterns in conjunction with testing & mocking frameworks to write effective tests on isolated functionality

 Develop fluid animation responsive to user interactions